- About us

 Document Collection: 8:30am – 5pm

-2. At the Australian Embassy in Hanoi or the Australian Consulate-General in HCMC (Urgent applications, same day travel to Australia only)
+3. Urgent paper applications can be lodged at the Australian Embassy in Hanoi or the Australian Consulate-General in HCMC (urgent travel, same day travel to Australia only).

 Clients with urgent visitor applications (requiring same day travel to Australia) may lodge directly with the Visa and Citizenship Office at the Australian Embassy in Hanoi.

 Appointments for urgent cases can be made by emailing your respective office:

 Australian Embassy, Hanoi: firstname.lastname@example.org

 Australian Consulate-General, HCMC: email@example.com

 Please note that you will not be able to lodge urgent visa applications at the Australian Embassy or Australian Consulate-General without a prior appointment.

 All other visas must be lodged (by appointment) at the Australian Visa Application Centre, operated by VFS Global: www.vfsglobal.com/australia/vietnam